Harshita075/data-engineering-azure-project-adventure-works/README.md

 This project demonstrates how i built a **complete data engineering pipeline** on Microsoft Azure.
 It processes, transforms, and delivers data for **Business Intelligence (BI)** using **Azure Data Factory, Databricks, Synapse Analytics, and Power BI**.

-The data source is the **AdventureWorks dataset**, ingested directly from GitHub and transformed into a star-schema model for reporting. so this is whole archietecture of my project
+The data source is the **AdventureWorks dataset**, ingested directly from GitHub and transformed into a star-schema model for reporting. so this is the whole archietecture of my project-

 ![Architecture](https://github.com/user-attachments/assets/7c51260a-236e-43ae-a965-91508684014c)